Shop Subscribe

 Hatching

-Add a series of parallel lines to create texture or to add shading to an area.
+Add a series of parallel lines to create texture or shading to an area.
 Sketch the lines close together or far apart for differing looks.

 Cross Hatching